 What is meaningful work?
 The vast majority of the human population will spend the bulk of their waking hours in the workplace; how do we begin to interrogate and evaluate the purpose and meaning of our own work while also attending to the historical struggle for labor's recognition?
 The primary objectives in this course will be to historicize and normatively evaluate the struggle of various historical labor movements and their impact on the making of the American political state.
 Students will develop a nuanced and robust body of knowledge that critically interrogates the battles to protect workers with a particular eye towards building intersectional solidarity among the working class.
 Only by understanding how these historical labor movements coalesce and help form our contemporary landscape of work can we begin to normatively evaluate and postulate greater forms of liberation.

 Students in this capstone course study major theoretical approaches to contemporary questions in politics and government.
-The course brings students into conversation across subfields, applying the unique perspective of each field to major questions about democracy and power around the world today.
+The course brings students into conversation across a broad array of approaches and traditions, applying the unique perspective of each to major questions about democracy and power around the world today.
 Students are expected to participate regularly in seminar discussions and may be responsible for leading class sessions and completing a major project.
 Students who wish to complete a senior thesis should consult the requirements to enroll in PG 490.

 Prerequisites